 Except to the extent necessary for the carrying out of the works, flora must not be removed, damaged or disturbed nor must any vegetation be planted.
 Any removal of vegetation that is necessary should be kept strictly to the demarcated area.
-The planted trees on site that are within the development footprint should be carefully removed and replanted elsewhere on the property.
+The construction area must be kept to a minimum, and must be demarcated prior to construction activities commencing, in consultation with the ECO.